Atrides/xmr-proxy/README.md

 This is Stratum Proxy for Monero-pools (RPCv2) using asynchronous networking written in Python Twisted.

+# # #

+If you lost connections to your proxy and have a lot of users, check limits of your system in /etc/security/limits.conf The best way to increase limits of open files:

+ proxyuser hard nofile 1048576
+ proxyuser soft nofile 1048576

+# # #

 **NOTE:** This fork is still in development.
 Some features may be broken.
 Please report any broken features or issues.

 #Features